kleinerman/dobie/docs/front_end_specs.rst

 Persons
 -------

-This screen is used to “add”, “edit” or “delete” persons.
+In this section there are two screens.
+One of them lets “add”, “edit” or “delete” persons.
 For any of this actions, an organizations should be selected first.
+The second screen, lets search persons using a part of the name or/and a part of the last name or/and the identification number or/and the card number.

 .. image:: images_front_end_specs/person.png

-To get from server the current list of organizations, see `Get Organizations`_ section.
+For the first screen, to get from server the current list of organizations, see `Get Organizations`_ section.

 Get Persons
 ~~~~~~~~~~~